Arushi-isha/Feature-Engineering-Using-Snowflake/README.md

 - Mathematical Transformations: These transformations modify the distribution of data to remove skewness or improve linearity.
 These include Log Transformation, Square-Root Transformation, Binning, etc.

+## Feature Extraction
+Feature Extraction is the process of reducing raw data into a smaller set of informative, meaningful features.
+Instead of working with the original high-dimensional data, the most important characteristics are extracted that help the machine learning model learn efficiently.
+- Dimensionality reduction: Dimensionality reduction techniques compress high-dimensional data into fewer features while retaining the most important patterns Techniques like PCA, LDA reduce features while preserving important information.
+- Aggregation & Combination: Aggregation methods create simpler, higher-level features by combining multiple raw features.

+## Feature Selection
+Feature Selection is the process of choosing a subset of the most relevant features from the dataset.
+Its goal is to remove irrelevant, redundant, or noisy features to improve model accuracy, reduce overfitting, and speed up computation.
+It does not create new features, it only selects the best ones.
+- Filter methods: Based on statistical measures like correlation.
+- Wrapper methods: Select based on model performance.
+- Embedded methods: Feature selection integrated within model training.

+## Feature Scaling
+Feature Scaling is the process of transforming numerical features so they share a similar range or distribution.
+It ensures that no feature dominates others due to larger magnitude, which helps models converge faster and perform better especially distance-based models like KNN, SVM, and gradient descent-based algorithms.
+- Min–Max Scaling (Normalization): Min–Max scaling rescales feature values to a fixed range, typically 0 to 1.
+- Standard scaling: Normalizes to have a mean of 0 and variance of 1.